 - Don’t be afraid to show off—in moderation!

-- Don’t try to write what you think admissions officers want to read; write about something you care about and that will make you look good!
+- Don’t try to write what you think admissions officers want to read; write for us about something you care about and that will make you look good!

 Read More: How To Make Notes From A Newspaper?